unionai-oss/unionml/README.md

-**UnionML** is an open source MLOps framework that aims to reduce the boilerplate and friction that comes with building and deploying models to production.
+**UnionML** is an open source MLOps framework that aims to reduce the boilerplate and friction that comes with building models and deploying them to production.

 You can create **UnionML Apps** by defining a few core methods that are automatically bundled into ML microservices, starting with model training and offline and online prediction.